michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 will need to `dig` for the information.
 With `dig` you can request all records for a name, clearly specify the DNS server to query, and format the response for the situation.
 You can even follow the resolution path from root server to authoritative server, for a sort of DNS traceroute.
+If you have a lot of DNS queries to run, you can enter interactive mode by leaving off the target address.

 :::